 Jessica is passionate about participatory community advocacy and development and thrilled to serve YWCA Helena’s mission of eliminating racism, empowering women and promoting peace, justice, freedom and dignity for all.
 She and her husband, Jacob, live in Helena and enjoy discovering Montana with their dogs Rainer and Lambert, named for the cherries grown on the family farm in the Flathead valley.

-Jill is originally from Salt Lake City, UT, but has enjoyed life in Montana for the past thirteen years.
-Jill is the Executive Director of PureView Health Center, a federally qualified health center that provides access to comprehensive healthcare to underserved residents of our community.
+Jill is originally from Salt Lake City, UT, but has enjoyed life in Montana since 2004.
+Jill is the CEO of PureView Health Center, a federally qualified health center that provides access to comprehensive healthcare to underserved residents of our community.
 Prior to joining PureView, Jill spent nearly four years as the Director of the Health and Human Services Division of the Gallatin City-County Health Department in Bozeman, MT, seven and a half years as the Director of the Madison County Health Department in Virginia City, MT, and was a senior analyst for Goldman Sachs in Salt Lake City, UT, for four years.
 Jill has a Master’s degree in Public Health from the University of Montana and has a Bachelor of Science degree in Business Administration from the University of Phoenix.

 Jill has been actively involved in the three Montana communities she has lived in.
 As a board member for Thrive, a non-profit in Bozeman, MT; as a board member for the Center for Mental Health out of Great Falls, MT; as the Chair, Chair-Elect, Past-Chair, Secretary and Treasurer of the Association of MT Public Health Officials, as a Governor-appointed member of the MT Public Health Services Task Force, as the Chair of the Public Health Workforce Development Task Force, as a member on the Lewis and Clark County Local Advisory Council for Mental Health, and as a volunteer in her son’s elementary school.